Jon-Webb-79/c_libs/docs/doxygen/sphinx_docs/index.rst

 with the equivalent type specific functions.
 This libraries relies upon the use of the ``_Generic`` operator to enable Macros such that the Macros do not consume extra memory.

+**NOTE:** This library is under maintenance.
+Please check the documentation for each section to ensure it is still in working order.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

+   Strings <strings>
    Swap <swap>
    Print <print>
    Vectors and Arrays <vector>